The Smurfs (2021 TV series): Production

+On June 12, 2024, a fourth season of the series was confirmed, and the third season was announced to premiere in the summer of 2024 on Nickelodeon.
+The third season premiered worldwide on August 25, 2024 in Belgium, and September 2, 2024 in the United States.

+On June 6, 2025, two standalone episodes were confirmed to be in production and are set to premiere in 2026.

 Broadcast

-It originally premiered in Belgium on April 18, 2021 on La Trois (the RTBF channel), during the OUFtivi programming block.
+It originally premiered in Belgium on April 18, 2021 on La Trois (the RTBF channel), during the Auvio Kids TV (formerly known as OUFtivi programming block.
+The series premiered on Ketnet in Dutch on October 29, 2021.

 In Switzerland, the series premiered on April 25, 2021 on RTS Un, during the RTS Kids programming block.

-In France, the series premiered on May 9, 2021 on the TFOU programming block on TF1.
+In France, the series premiered on May 9, 2021 on the TFOU programming block on TF1, later premiered on Nickelodeon France on January 2, 2023.

-And in Québec from August 28, 2021 in Télé-Québec, under the title Les Schtroumpfs 3D., later premiered on Nickelodeon France on January 2, 2023.
+And in Québec from August 28, 2021 in Télé-Québec, under the title Les Schtroumpfs 3D.
+It has also aired on Telemagino.

 In the United States, the series debuted on Nickelodeon on September 10, 2021.
+This series debuted on Nick Jr. on July 10, 2023.

 In Germany, the series premiered on KiKa on April 16, 2022.

+In Japan, the series premiered on April 16, 2022 on NHK Educational TV.

 In the United Kingdom, the show premiered on November 1, 2021 on Nicktoons, with the same English dub.

+In Canada, the show premiered on February 19, 2022 on Family CHRGD before it rebranded on March 1, 2022 into WildBrainTV.

-In Latin America, the series first premiered on streaming Paramount+ on November 1, 2021, then the series premiered on Nickelodeon on November 26, 2021 as an exclusive preview until it officially premiered on February 5, 2022.
+In Latin America, the series first premiered on Paramount+ on November 1, 2021, then the series premiered on Nickelodeon on November 26, 2021 as an exclusive preview until it officially premiered on February 5, 2022.

 The Indonesian-dubbed version currently airs on RTV since May 2022.
 The Bengali-dubbed version of the series debuted on Duronto TV in Bangladesh on October 30, 2022.

+Reception

+Common Sense Media gave the show 2 out of 5 stars and the disclaimer: "Reboot of '80s show focuses on pratfalls, not clever plots."